-Cannabis flowers offer full-plant consumption benefits, providing the best flavors as well as an entourage high.
-But did you know there are different ways to consume cannabis flowers?
-In this post, we'll review how flowers differ from other product forms that influence your experience.
+Cannabis Flowers offers full-plant consumption benefits, which include providing the best flavors as well as the "entourage high."
+But did you know there are different techniques to consume cannabis flowers?
+In this post, we'll review how these techniques change the experience as well as how they differ from other popular cannabis forms.

 What's in Cannabis?